 Along with potable and non-potable water supply, wastewater treatment and management is a core part of our business for our municipal and industrial customers.
 We design, build and operate a variety of wastewater systems that meet or exceed regulatory requirements.

 Environmentally sustainable wastewater treatment and disposal solutions are an increasingly important part of water management.
 One of our primary goals when designing wastewater treatment systems and management services is minimal discharge to the environment.
-These systems include lagoon-based treatment, complex mechanical treatment systems and effluent irrigation, including the development of an effluent disposal process involving a woodlot with zero discharge to the environment.
+These systems include lagoon-based treatment, complex mechanical treatment systems and effluent irrigation.

 Currently, SaskWater owns and operates wastewater facilities in Nipawin, Pierceland and Fort Qu’Appelle.
 The Pierceland facility is a stand-alone system.
 The Nipawin and Fort Qu’Appelle facilities are regional wastewater systems serving multiple customers either through force mains or dump stations for commercial truck haulers.